 The Department of Environmental Quality (DEQ) has been charged with the developing and administering a comprehensive public beach access program, pursuant to Part 6 of Article 7 of Chapter 113A of the North Carolina General Statutes, entitled the Public Beach and Coastal Waterfront Access Program.
 The Division of Coastal Management (DCM) is the designated sub-agency for administering the program per the North Carolina Shorefront Access Policies (15A NCAC 7M Section .0300).
 In 1996, the NC General Assembly established a dedicated source of state funds for the Access Program - a 5% share of the receipts of a land transfer tax collected by the NC Parks and Recreation Trust Fund.
-However, the 2013 NC General Assembly amended the law, directing the proceeds of the deed stamp tax to the general fund.
-The PARTF Fund will now receive biannual appropriations.
-The annual amount received by the Division from this funding source is variable, however it is generally around \$1 million.
-The Division of Coastal Management is authorized to award grants to local governments for the purpose of funding a public access program to assure acquisition; construction and maintenance of a system of pedestrian public access to ocean beaches, estuarine water beaches, and other public trust waters.
+In 2013 NC General Assembly amended the law, directing the proceeds of the deed stamp tax to the general fund with the PARTF Fund receiving biannual appropriations.
+In 2021 the General Assembly once again directed the proceeds of the deed stamp tax to the PARTF.
+The annual amount received by the Division from this funding source is variable, however it is expected to be approximately \$1.5 million in 2024.
+The Division of Coastal Management is authorized to award grants to local governments for the purpose of funding a public access program to assure acquisition, construction and maintenance of a system of pedestrian public access to ocean beaches. estuarine water beaches, and other public trust waters.